 - Turkey bacon: 375F for about 15 minutes

-- Pancetta (Italian bacon): If diced, 400F for 10 minutes to get crunchy
+- Pancetta (Italian bacon): If diced, 400F for 10 minutes to get crisp

 - Duck bacon: 400F for 15 to 20 minutes

-Flavors, like black pepper, applewood, maple, or hickory, generally don’t affect the cooking time.
+Flavors like black pepper, applewood, maple, or hickory, cured or uncured, generally don’t affect the cooking time.

 How to cook bacon in the oven

 When it comes to cooking bacon in the oven you have two options.
-You can either cook it on a baking rack or you can cook it directly on the lined pan.
-The rack allows the bacon to stay elevated away from the grease so it bakes in dry air instead of “boiling” in its own juices.
+You can either cook it on a baking rack or you can cook it directly on a baking sheet lined with parchment paper.

 Fun Fact: Wrapping food in a layer of fat (like bacon) to lock in moisture and add flavor is called Barding.